martingeorg/tmpfs-mysql/README.md

 The Bash script can be used to fire up a mysql server instance whose datadir is located in a tmpfs(in memory/RAM) filesystem mounted in the /tmp/mysqldtmpfsdatadir folder.

-The 'normal' mysql server is kept intact, besides the fact that it's being restarted.
+The 'normal' mysql server is kept intact.

 #### The Vagrantfile